Christian Churches of God

 The power of Almighty God was evidenced in this process of the renewal of the Holy Spirit, which was symbolised by the hair.
 Thus, through a blind man who was once able to see, the world empires will be brought down.
 That is why the last era of the Church, the Laodicean, is poor pitiable, blind and naked.
 It is mocked by the Gentiles because it is taken captive through its own lust and avarice.
 Yet out of that weak apostate system, there will be a few chosen that will bring down the GOD of the Philistines and break their power, so that the kingship might be established.
 The idolatry of the house of God in Shiloh, under its apostate priesthood, will be replaced by Messiah’s new Temple at Jerusalem.

-The Jubilee and the seven-year cycles at the time of the end
+The Jubilee and the seven-year cycles at the time of

 We can see the relationship of the seven-year cycles in Samson, as applied to the individual person under Jesus Christ and as the Church under Christ and the Holy Spirit.
 The individual goes through a cycle of development over the fifty years of his or her life, as expressed as a Jubilee.
 Thus, the individual is an adult at twenty and goes to seventy years or one full Jubilee.